bsalbuquerque/bsalbuquerque/README.md

 - 👋 Hi, I’m @bsalbuquerque
 - 👀 I’m interested in ```[Python, JavaScript]``` languages and Blockchain
-- 🌱 I’m currently learning Flask Apps, MVC and APIs
+- 🌱 I’m currently learning Flask Apps, MVC, APIs, Docker and Deployment with Kubernetes
 - 📫 How to reach me: contato@brunoalbuquerque.com